 California, Thank Gov. Newsom for Protecting Victims of Violence

 Update—October 9, 2019: Governor Newsom signed A.B.
 415 into state law yesterday.
-Effective January 1, 2020, this new law removes housing barriers to enable victims of domestic violence and their pets to escape harm’s way.
+This new law removes housing barriers to enable victims of domestic violence and their pets to escape harm’s way.
 Thank you, Californians, for all your help and support over the course of this legislative session!

 There is a well-documented link between domestic violence and animal abuse.
 Perpetrators of domestic violence often threaten harm or bring actual harm to their victims’ pets in order to control their victims or keep them from leaving an abusive relationship.
 Fear for a pet’s safety is a significant reason why victims of domestic violence delay leaving—studies indicate that more than 25% of domestic violence victims stay in abusive relationships for a median time of two years to avoid leaving their pets behind.